 - Form Level: This is the most commonly used option, they are used in forms and pop-ups for reports and have all field types available for use.

 - Read-Only: This determines whether or not the Template contents should be Read-only or not.
 This can remove the need for read-only fields if the whole template is going to be read-only

 Named Style configuration is accessed when first putting a Field into a Template cell if you click directly on the cell, or via the Pencil Icon next to the Field name if one is already in place.
-To find more on how to create and edit your own sites styling options please click here.
+To find more on how to create and edit your styling options please click here.

 - Centre, Left and Right alignment works much like on Word for example and can be used to gain that extra level of aesthetic tailoring.